bioc/SCArray/README.md

 ## Features

 Large-scale single-cell RNA-seq data manipulation and statistical analysis with scalable implementation of generalized mixed models and principal component analysis.
-The package integrates sparse matrices in Genomic Data Structure (GDS) files and the Bioconductor infrastructure framework to provide out-of-memory data storage and manipulation using R programming.
+The package integrates sparse matrices in Genomic Data Structure (GDS) files and the Bioconductor infrastructure framework to provide out-of-memory data storage and manipulation using the R programming language.

 ## Bioconductor: